 Rabid animals often behave strangely after the virus attacks their brains.
-Rabis animals may attack people or other animals for no real reason, or they may lose their fear of people and seem to be unnaturally friendly.
-Not all rabid animals act this way, however, so you should avoid all wild animals, especially bats, skunks, foxes and raccoons.
+Rabies animals may attack people or other animals for no real reason, or they may lose their fear of people and seem to be unnaturally friendly.
+Not all rabid animals act this way, however, so you should avoid all wild animals, especially bats, skunks, foxes, and raccoons.
 Also, you should not feed or touch stray cats and dogs.

 What should you do if you think you have been exposed to rabies?

 If you have been bitten or scratched by a stray or wild animal, or by a pet or farm animal that has been behaving oddly, follow these steps:

 - Wash the wound with soap and water right away for at least five minutes.

 - Call your local Board of Health and your doctor, nurse or health center as soon as you finish washing.
 They will help you decide if you need to be treated for rabies.
 Follow their instructions to the letter.

 - Contact your local animal control officer to catch or find the animal that scratched or bit you.
 Your local board of health can tell you how to get it tested by the State Rabies Lab.

 - If your pet has been bitten or scratched by an animal you think might be rabid, wear gloves to touch it.
 Follow the steps above but call your pets veterinarian instead of your own doctor in step 2.

 What is the treatment for people exposed to rabies?